 We wanted to visit Edinburgh Castle so we parked near the castle – NCP car park Edinburgh Castle Terrace.
 The location is good but quite expensive, GBP 15 for about 4 hours.
 Go for other cheaper car park if possible.
 Avoid this one.

-Address : Castle Terrace, Edinburgh EH1 2EW, UK
+Address: Castle Terrace, Edinburgh EH1 2EW, UK.

-We looked for something to eat for our lunch before visiting the Edinburgh Castle.
+We looked for something to eat for our lunch before visiting Edinburgh Castle.
 Behind is the Edinburgh Castle built at the top of a hill, castle normally built at a very high place.

 Let’s go, exploring Edinburgh Castle.
 Since it is located on top of the hill, we have to walk for about 15 mins to reach the top.
 Edinburgh Castle is very famous and considered an iconic landmark in Scotland!
-Can you believe it is built high on an impressive 700 million year old extinct volcano called Castle Rock, in the middle of what is now the city of Edinburgh.
+Can you believe it is built high on an impressive 700 million-year-old extinct volcano called Castle Rock, in the middle of what is now the city of Edinburgh?

 When we arrived at the top where the entrance is, there were already many visitors waiting to get in the Castle.
-The Castle is carried out some work so many cranes and tractors can be seen and it made the picture quite ugly.
+The Castle has carried out some work so many cranes and tractors can be seen and it made the picture quite ugly.

 Not sure what they are building, looks like a spectator/ arena seats?